What is bipolar disorder?

-Depression is a period of low mood and/or loss of interest and pleasure for at least 2 weeks.
+Depression is a period of low mood and/or loss of interest and pleasure typically lasting at least 2 weeks.
 The following symptoms are experienced for most of the day, nearly every day, change to sleep patterns and appetite, crying, feeling lethargic or agitated, loss of energy, feeling worthless, having feelings of wanting to harm yourself.

 What is mixed state?

 Mixed state is a depressed mood with the restlessness and overactivity of a manic episode.
 Mixed states are particularly dangerous because the loss of inhibition alongside suicidal ideas can lead to spontaneous self harm.

 What should I do if I think I have bipolar disorder?

 It is important to remember that mood fluctuations are a normal part of our emotional lives.
 However if your mood is so high or so low that you cannot carry on your normal day to day activities or if other people are commenting on your behaviour as being unlike your normal self then a good starting place is with your GP who can refer you for the appropriate help, usually a community mental health team, a crisis team or a psychiatrist.

 - Learn to relax, there are books, CDs and DVDs to help you.

 - Talk to someone about how you are feeling

 - Try to keep to a set routine each day